cedced19/generator-jadestyl/README.md

 ##To install

-To install generator-JadeStyl from npm, run:
+To install generator-jadestyl from npm, run:

 ```bash
 $ npm install -g generator-jadestyl